erkserkserks/lecturefy/README.md

 Lecturefy is a javascript bookmarklet that makes downloading SCPD lecture videos easier.
 Lecturefy doesn't actually download anything; instead, it generates links so that you can use your favorite download manager to download videos.

 # Requirements
-The only thing that is required is a web browser that can play SCPD videos, which is pretty much any modern web browser.
-Tested on Chrome 39, Firefox 32, and Safari 7.1.
+The only thing that is required is a web browser that can play SCPD videos, which is any modern web browser.
+Tested on Chrome 39, Firefox 32, Safari 7.1, Internet Explorer 11.

 # Installation
 ### Install as a bookmarklet